jordles/Per-Scholas-SBA-318/readme.md

 # Per Scholas SBA 318 Express Server Application

+I MADE MY VERY OWN FIRST API!!! 🎉🎉 I really enjoyed this assignment.

 For logins.js, it is supposed to be locked under an admin key but according to the rubric, this should be avoided for testing convenience.

+I made a middleware folder, and added a middleware that fetches a random salt, and uses that salt in my other middleware where i hash the password.
+Both these results are used in my POST request for users.

-For my tester, when using post on users, feel free to copy and paste this sample body for your convenience:
+For my tester, when using POST request for <code>/users</code>, feel free to copy and paste this sample body for your convenience:
 <pre>{
   "name": {
     "first": "Tester",